hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

 ---
 layout: "enterprise"
-page_title: "Upgrades - Terraform Enterprise"
+page_title: "Upgrades - Infrastructure Administration - Terraform Enterprise"
 ---

 # Upgrading

 This section explains how to upgrade Terraform Enterprise to a new